Cham0i/SecPlus/README.md

 **Actors and Threats**

-- Advanced Persistent Threats (APT): Hackers that will always attempt to hack you
+- Advanced Persistent Threats (APT): Hackers that will always attempt to hack you.
+"The opps that are always around the block"
 - Insider Threats: Threats within your organization.
-Either traitors or incompetent people
+Either traitors or incompetent people (like Dave, the guy that set up that Rouge Access Point without your permission... what a jerk...)
-- State Actors: Government sponsored hackers (China, Russia, North Korea)
+- State Actors: Government sponsored hackers (China, Russia, North Korea, and yours truly)
-- Hacktivists: Hackers motivated by politics
+- Hacktivists: Hackers motivated by politics [Wake the fuck up, Samurai...](https://youtu.be/bN1tW2o23Qk?si=Ld851BTIqXFhjiji)
-- Script Kiddies: Noob hackers that use other people's scripts
+- Script Kiddies: Noob hackers that use other people's scripts to hack.
+They probably don't have a deep understand of what is going on underneath the hood with the code they utilize.
-- Criminal syndicates: Hackers for illegal profits
+- Criminal syndicates: Hackers for illegal profits.
+Fun fact: hackers target your medical records more often than your actual financial accounts.
-- Shadow IT: Unauthorized modifiers of apps and policies
+- Shadow IT: Unauthorized modifiers of application or policies.
+(Akin to how the lizard people control the U.S government)
-- Competitors: Business rivals
+- Competitors: Business rivals (Arasaka vs Militech in Cyberpunk)

 **Attributes of actors**

-1. Internal or External
+1. Internal or External (Is it Dave, from sales department, or is it a hacker from Russia?)
-2. Sophistication level/ Capabilities
+2. Sophistication level/ Capabilities (Is he a script kiddie or motherfucking Aiden Pearce?)
-3. Resources and funding
+3. Resources and funding (Does he have a single laptop to attack you or a gigantic botnet?)
-4. Intent and motivation
+4. Intent and motivation (but why?)

 **Vectors (Pathways for entry)**